acgis-remp0017/cnwi-data-cleaning/content/labrador.md

 +++

-The Labrador data came from three different field expeditions, in 1993, 2004, and 2005.
+The Labrador data came from three different field expeditions, in 1993, 2004, and 2005, in the Minipi Lake and Lake Melville regions.
 The 2004 and 2005 data has polygon geometry, but I have depicted all the features here as points so that they may be more easily discerned at this scale.

-In this case the data was not so complicated as with Newfoundland.
-It was easy to determine that I had all the ground-truth data mentioned in the reports that accompanied these datasets.
+This data caused me a number of perplexities: different coordinate systems for the same data, survey sites present in both point and polygon geometry, and many 1993 points with positional errors, not all of which could be corrected definitively.

 <figure>